 Let's play what they think is a big smoking gun.

-What puts us in such a tough spot, if Sessions won't unrefuse and Mueller won't clear the president...
+What puts us in such a tough spot?

 We have to keep the majority.

-This is all political is why that's where we're running in the New York Times on our tweets.
+But they're trying to make a political, this is all political is why that story ran in the New York Times on the tweets.

-Okay, now we have a front, right?
+Okay, now we have a crime, right?

-Now, let me tell you what Devin Nunes, it's a little difficult to hear.
+Now, let me tell you what, Devin Nunes, it's a little difficult to hear.

 We got the tape.

-If he's not gonna act on the killery bought and paid for phony Russian dossier that was literally spread to misinform the American people with what they knew were lies, and then used to lie to four Pfizer court judges.
+If he's not going to act on the hillery bought and paid for phony Russian dossier that was literally spread to misinform the American people with what they knew were lies and then used to lie to four FISA court judges, if he's not going to do his job, yeah, Congress needs to do their job.

 We have separation of powers, co-equal branches of government.